 What’s bad about Hyperoptic?

-- Very limited availability - Hyperoptic only installs its services in buildings where there’s a lot of interest (use our postcode checker to see if you can get it)
+- Very limited availability – use our postcode checker to see if you can get it

-- Not the cheapest - less costly fibre connections of up to 76Mb are available from providers like TalkTalk and Plusnet
+- If you don't need top speeds, less costly fibre connections are available from providers like TalkTalk and Plusnet

 - While the speeds into your router may reach 1Gb, the HyperHub can only transfer data over Wi-Fi at a maximum of 130Mb